johnzilla/vacation-planner/memory-bank/decisionLog.md

    - Added build verification for the frontend

 - Enhanced documentation

+## 2025-03-22: Code Formatting and Linting Fixes

+### Decision

+Fixed code formatting and linting issues to ensure pre-commit hooks pass and code quality is maintained.

+### Rationale

+* Pre-commit hooks were failing due to formatting and linting issues
+* Clean, well-formatted code is easier to read and maintain
+* Consistent code style improves collaboration and reduces errors
+* Passing pre-commit hooks is necessary for successful commits

+### Implementation Details

+1. **Import Cleanup**
+   - Removed unused `List` import from vacation_optimizer.py
+   - Properly organized imports according to isort standards

+2. **Line Length Fixes**
+   - Fixed long line in explanation string using parentheses and string concatenation
+   - Ensured all lines are within the 100-character limit specified in flake8 configuration

+3. **Formatting Consistency**
+   - Allowed pre-commit hooks to format files properly
+   - Ensured consistent spacing and indentation

+These changes ensure that the code meets the project's style guidelines and passes all pre-commit checks, allowing for successful commits and maintaining code quality standards.
 - Frontend enhancements (UI components, validation)

 **Low Priority:**

+### Additional Implementation Details (2025-03-22 21:48:00)

+3. **CI Test Configuration Update**
+   - Removed test filtering from the CI workflow
+   - Now running all tests without exclusions
+   - Updated the pytest command to run all tests

+With the fixes implemented for the failing tests, it's now possible to run all tests in the CI pipeline without exclusions.
+This ensures that the CI pipeline is testing the full functionality of the application, rather than just a subset of it.
+Running all tests in CI is important for maintaining code quality and preventing regressions.

 ## 2025-03-22: Pre-commit Hook Configuration Fixes

+## 2025-03-22: Test Fixes and Error Handling

+### Decision

+Implemented fixes for failing tests by adding proper error handling and a date checking parameter.

+### Rationale

+* The CI pipeline was skipping failing tests to get the build passing
+* These tests were failing due to specific implementation issues that needed to be addressed
+* Proper error handling is essential for a robust API
+* Tests should be reliable and not dependent on the current date

+### Implementation Details

+1. **Suggestions API Error Handling**
+   - Added proper error handling in the suggestions API for non-existent users
+   - Checked if the user exists by querying their time budget and policy
+   - Raised a 404 HTTPException if the user is not found
+   - This ensures that the API returns a proper error response instead of an internal server error

+2. **Date Checking in generate_period Function**
+   - Added a skip_date_check parameter to the generate_period function
+   - This parameter allows tests to bypass the check that skips periods with dates in the past
+   - Updated the regenerate_period function to use this parameter
+   - Modified all unit tests to use skip_date_check=True

+These changes ensure that the tests are reliable and not dependent on the current date, while also improving the error handling in the API.
+This follows best practices for API design and testing, making the codebase more robust and maintainable.
 ### Decision

 Modified the pre-commit hook configuration to resolve issues preventing successful commits, focusing on practical solutions that maintain code quality while allowing development to proceed.